Rigopiano avalanche: Avalanche

-It was reported that shortly after a series of earthquakes hit the region, many of the hotel guests were gathered on the ground floor of the hotel awaiting evacuation when the avalanche struck.
+It was reported that shortly after a series of earthquakes hit the region, many guests of the four-star Hotel Rigopiano were gathered on the ground floor awaiting evacuation when the avalanche struck at 16:48 local time on 18 January.
 At the time, there were forty people in the hotel including twenty-eight guests and twelve employees.
 Upon impact, the avalanche caused part of the roof of the hotel to collapse, and moved it 10 m down the mountain.
 Italian authorities estimated that the avalanche weighed between 40,000 and 60,000 tonnes when it hit the hotel and that the weight of the snow increased to 120,000 tonnes as the snow and ice pressing down on the building became heavier.
 Upon impact to the hotel the speed was around 100 km/h.

-The avalanche largely destroyed the four-star resort, killing twenty-nine people.
-A total of eleven people were rescued following the avalanche, including two people who survived the avalanche because they were standing outside the hotel when the avalanche hit.
+The avalanche largely destroyed the hotel, killing twenty-nine people.
+A total of eleven people were rescued following the avalanche, including two who survived the avalanche because they were standing outside when the avalanche hit.
 The survivors trapped inside the hotel, sheltered by lofts that had not collapsed, were located around 12:00 on 20 January, over 30 hours after the avalanche.

 Overall, five adults and four children trapped below the ruins and the snow were rescued, the last ones after 58 hours, having survived on frozen snow.
 Ten out of the eleven people rescued received minor injuries related to hypothermia.
 The eleventh person also received a compression injury to his upper arm, which he underwent surgery for.
 On 23 January, rescuers recovered a twelfth body, but also located three puppies alive under the snow, indicating that the twenty-two people missing may have still been alive.
 However, it was later revealed that no one else had survived the avalanche.
-One of the victims, as reported from a text message in her smartphone, survived over 40 hours.
+One of the victims, as reported from a text message in her smartphone, survived for more than 40 hours.